HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 * The `twitter:creator` tag (3.58% of pages), which defines the Twitter account of the author of the webpage's content.
 * The `twitter:label1` and `twitter:data1` tags (both on 6.85% of pages), which can be used to define custom data and attributes about the webpage.
 Additional label/data pairs (e.g., `twitter:label2` and `twitter:data2`) are also present on a significant number (0.5%) of pages.

-Beyond these examples, usage drops off rapidly, into a long-tail of (often malformed, deprecated or erroneous) tags.
+Beyond these examples, usage drops off rapidly, into a long tail of (often malformed, deprecated or erroneous) tags.

 ##### Facebook